ezhuk/aws-tools/README.md

 Balancer (ELB).
 Even though ELB supports latest TLS versions and recommended ciphers they are not enabled by default for some reasons.

-This script enables the most recent and more secure TLS v1.2 and v1.1 versions and strong ciphers.
-Since ELB does not seem to support ECDHE at this time, forward secrecy is provided by the DHE suite which can be disabled if performance is of concern.
+This script enables the most recent and more secure TLS v1.2 and v1.1 versions, strong ciphers, including ECDHE to enable forward secrecy, and order preferences.

 ```
 Usage: